My baby has a fever or high temperature

 How to take your baby’s temperature:

-You should measure your baby’s temperature under their armpit.
-Hold their arm against their body to keep the thermometer in place for however long it says in the manufacturer's instructions – usually about 15 seconds; some digital thermometers beep when they're ready.
-You should not measure their temperature on the forehead or in their ear – it will not be accurate in young children.
+To check your baby’s temperature, place the thermometer under their armpit.
+Hold their arm close to their body to keep the thermometer in place for as long as the instructions say—usually about 15 seconds.
+Some digital thermometers will beep when they’re done.
+Don’t check their temperature on the forehead or in the ear, as it won’t be accurate for young children.

 When should you worry?